mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "Crew!", Shinna addressed the crowd of around twenty.
 The volume of her voice shocked Melna out of her daydream.
 "This is uh.."
 Thi leaned toward Melna, trying to remember her name.

-"Mel-", she hinted to hae, "Belka!" thi shouted confidently.
+"Melna-", she hinted to hae, "Belka!" thi shouted confidently.
 "This is Belka."

 "Oy," They all greeted her.
 She was too paranoid about her identity to correct Shinna, but also too amused to mind.